 IS ANY LIVING CHRISTIAN COMPLETELY SAVED?

-The Two Phase Atonement The New Testament sometimes says that salvation is an accomplished reality, and at other times says it is still in the future.
+The Two Phase Atonement The New Testament sometimes says that salvation is an accomplished reality but at other times says it is still in the future.
 This seeming contradiction is not limited to salvation alone but also occurs with confusing regularity in statements about other topics of crucial importance... justification, redemption, glorification, and adoption.
 Check it for yourself.
 So what is the answer?
 Can we be assured we have salvation now, or is it something we have to strive and hope for.
 Have we already been adopted as sons, or are we eagerly waiting for this adoption?
 Are we righteous now, or is it yet a distant hope?
-For those who are actually interested in what the Bible says on the subject, as opposed to what parents, pastors, friends, or denomination may believe and teach, the answer to all of the above questions is ..
+(Yup!
+The Bible says both) For those who are actually interested in what the Scriptures have to say on the subject, as opposed to what parents, pastors, friends, or denomination may believe and teach, the answer to all of the above questions is ..
 BOTH.
 However, in order to understand when we are fully and finally saved we have to undertake an in-depth study of the Old Testament ritual of Yom Kippur and how it relates to our salvation.

 A “Deposit” “Guaranteeing” Our Inheritance?
 Sadly, the NIV and several other popular translations have a completely biased Calvinistic bent.
 This is made clear by their rendering of three verses in which the Hebrew arrhabōn has been translated deposit when it actually means earnest, which is a very different concept.
 However, what is even worse is that, in some cases, they translated arrhabōn into the English deposit, then added the word guarantee.
 Unknowingly, countless people have relied on these translations, believing that Scripture actually speaks of a guarantee when, in fact, it does no such thing.

 The Carnal Christian The church of Corinth is commonly cited as proof that even the most carnally minded individuals are saved and on their way to heaven.
-The confusion arises because Paul calls the Corinthians carnal, yet still addresses them as saints and speaks to them of the resurrection and spiritual gifts, etc. However a close examination of the context shows the Corinthians were not guilty of sins that would keep them out of Heaven, but were selfishly not displaying any love for one another.
+The confusion arises because although Paul called the Corinthians carnal he addressed them as saints and spoke to them of the resurrection and spiritual gifts, etc. However a close examination of the context shows the Corinthians were not guilty of sins that would keep them out of Heaven, but were selfishly not displaying any love for one another.
 This Epistle was largely written to deal with practical problems in a young church.
 They were being warned about the slippery slope to unrighteousness.

 IS THE SINNER’S PRAYER ALL IT TAKES?